 The questions are going to be framed in such a way that you have to dig a lot and find the sentence that gets the answer unless the answer is very complicated.

 During the exam, you will be allowed to refer to your summary notes and technical notes made with 4 textbooks.

-All you need to do is just read your short notes, read the word/excel document that has the technical parts, and read the textbook as a simple novel.
+All you need to do is just read your short notes, read the Word/excel document that has the technical parts, and read the textbook as a simple novel.
 Modifying will not only help you remember WHERE but remember WHAT.
-The more you modify, the more your keywords are written with keywords, the more powerful your brain is at creating virtual books.
+The more you modify, the more your keywords are written with keywords and the more powerful your brain is at creating virtual books.
 Most of the time, you can think of the location of keywords or the amount of text in that slide, based on the relevant image on that slide.

 These 2 days are for complete correction.
 Spend time with no hassle and then feel free to do whatever you want.
 I recommend fixing it once in the morning and once in the night.